yurovant/the-great-suspender--no-track/README.md

 # The Great Suspender - Without analytics tracking

-Modified version of "The Great Suspender" without analytics tracking and rogue .js files from anonymous developer who is now in control of the GitHub source & web store versions.
+Modified version of "The Great Suspender" without analytics tracking and rogue JavaScript files from anonymous developer who is now in control of the GitHub source and web store versions.

 #### Read more:
 - [New ownership announcement](https://github.com/greatsuspender/thegreatsuspender/issues/1175)